mathigon/textbooks/content/sequences/content.md

 > id: hailstone-2

 It seems like the length of the sequence varies a lot, but it will always end up in a 4, 2, 1 cycle – no matter what first number we pick.
-We can visualise the terms of the sequence in a chart:
+We can even visualise the terms of the sequence in a chart:

     x-coordinate-system(margins="12 12 24 40")
       .hailstone-slider.md #[span Start value:]${n}{n|12|1,50,1}

-{.reveal(when="var-0")} Notice how some starting points end very quickly, while others (like _{span.var-action}31_ or _{span.var-action}47_) take more than one hundreds steps before they eventually reach the 4, 2, 1 cycle.
+{.reveal(when="var-0")} Notice how some starting points end very quickly, while others (like _{span.var-action}31_ or _{span.var-action}47_) take more than one hundreds steps before they reach the 4, 2, 1 cycle.

 ---
 > id: hailstone-3